auth0/auth0-cli/docs/auth0_users_search.md

 ```
       --json           Output in json format.
+  -n, --number int     Number of users, that match the search criteria, to retrieve.
+Maximum result number is 1000.
+If limit is hit, please refine the search query. (default 50)
   -q, --query string   Query in Lucene query syntax.
 See https://auth0.com/docs/users/user-search/user-search-query-syntax for more details.
   -s, --sort string    Field to sort by.
 Use 'field:order' where 'order' is '1' for ascending and '-1' for descending. e.g. 'created_at:1'.
 ```